-III.C.
-Threshold Criteria for Assessment Grants
+III.B.
+Threshold Criteria for RLF Grants

-This section contains the threshold eligibility criteria that ensure applicants are eligible to receive assessment grants.
+This section contains the threshold criteria that ensure applicants are eligible to receive RLF grants.
 Threshold criteria are pass/fail.
-Threshold criteria include applicant eligibility and site eligibility (See also Section III.B).
+Threshold criteria include applicant eligibility and site eligibility.
 The information you submit will be used by EPA solely to make site eligibility determinations for Brownfields grants and is not legally binding for other purposes including federal, state, or tribal enforcement actions.
 Only those proposals that pass all the threshold criteria will be evaluated against the ranking criteria in Section V of this announcement.